Last Updated on

 If you are just getting started, you might have one new dish every week for a few weeks.
 As your confidence grows you will be more comfortable with the handling of parts, cooking and overall concept as a whole.

 Some people notice intense cravings for a certain part, this may or may not correlate to a specific nutrient deficiency that is remedied by eating that food.

-There is minimal risk when it comes to increasing the consumption of organ meat.
-Eating intuitively, or as much as you like is usually a safe approach.
+There is a minimal risk when it comes to increasing the consumption of organ meat.
+Eating intuitively, or as much as you like, is usually a safe approach.